92green/enty/packages/enty-documentation/docs/getting-started.md

 enty to your project._

 ## Setup
 When using Enty in a project there are two parts: The schema and the API.

-### 1. Schema
+### 1. Define a schema
-The first step in implementing Enty is to create your schema.
-This defines the relationships between your entities.
+The first step in implementing Enty is to define your schema.
+This creates the relationships between your entities.
 In this example we'll say a user has a list of friends which are also users.

 ```js
 // ApplicationSchema.js